mljar/mercury/README.md

 Mercury is a perfect tool to convert Python notebook to interactive **web app** / **slides** / **dashboard** / **report** / **REST API** and share with non-programmers.

 - You define interactive widgets for your notebook with the YAML header.
-- Your users can change the widgets values, execute the notebook and save result (as html file).
+- Your users can change the widgets values, execute the notebook and save result (as PDF or html file).
 - You can hide your code to not scare your (non-coding) collaborators.
 - Easily deploy to any server.